neil7057/all-about-autism/README.md

 * Responsive design - content scales from 280px to Large Desktop.
 Some content is hidden at smaller resolutions to maintain user experience.
 * Menu navbar remains consistent with a green highlight for current page. active page is highlighted by a change in button shape.
+* There is a Top of the Page scrolling button on each page.
-* There is a bank of questions, selected at random to ensure that each visit.quiz is unique.
+* There is a bank of questions, selected at random to ensure that on each quiz is unique.
 * The main landing page contains information about the Autism condition.
 * Contact form and success/fail confirmation pages.
-* There are links to other Autism resources.
+* There are links to other Autism social media and resources.
-* The site is clean and uncluttered and adherees to the standard bright colour rainbow theme of Autism resources.
+* The site is clean and uncluttered and adheres to the standard bright colour rainbow theme of Autism resources.
 * Bespoke 404 page with navbar.

 ## Technologies Used